Gabrielle Roncatto

-Gabrielle Gonçalves Roncatto (born July 19, 1998 in São Paulo) is a Brazilian swimmer.
+Gabrielle Gonçalves Roncatto (born 19 July 1998 in São Paulo) is a Brazilian swimmer.
+She finished 5th in the 400m freestyle at the 2024 Doha World Championships.

 International career

 2014–16

-On September 3, 2014, participating in the José Finkel Trophy (short course competition) in Guaratinguetá, she broke the South American record in the 4x200-metre freestyle with a time of 7:58.54, along with Larissa Oliveira, Aline Rodrigues and Daniele de Jesus.
+On 3 September 2014, participating in the José Finkel Trophy (short course competition) in Guaratinguetá, she broke the South American record in the 4x200-metre freestyle with a time of 7:58.54, along with Larissa Oliveira, Aline Rodrigues and Daniele de Jesus.

 In April 2015, participating in the Maria Lenk Trophy in Rio de Janeiro, she broke the South American record in the 4 × 200 metre freestyle relay with a time of 8:03.22, along with Manuella Lyrio, Larissa Oliveira and Joanna Maranhão.

 At the 2015 South American Swimming Youth Championships, held in Lima, Peru, Roncatto won a gold medal in the 100-metre freestyle.

 Approaching her 17th birthday, Roncatto participated in the 2015 Pan American Games in Toronto, Ontario, Canada, where she won a silver medal in the 4 × 200 metre freestyle relay, by participating at heats.
 She also finished 10th in the 400 metre individual medley and 7th in the 200 metre individual medley.